lukiep/org.openhab.binding.bom/README.md

 # <bindingName> Australian Bureau of Meteorology Weather Forecast and Image Binding

-This binding retrieves Australian weather forecast and meteorological images from Bureau of Meteorology for use in openHaB/Eclipse Smarthome.
+This binding retrieves Australian weather forecast and meteorological images from Bureau of Meteorology for use in openHAB.

 ## Contents